scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 # >> [0.99999569 0.99999137]
 ```

-Now, let's turn it a minimization that uses a more complex type for the parameters - a NamedTuple that describes our fit parameters:
+Now, let's consider a minimization that uses a more complex type for the parameters &mdash; a NamedTuple that describes our fit parameters:

 ```python
 import optree as pt